Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/5_ProblemsSpacetimeMultidimensionalSpace.md

 2D to 3D lifting techniques.
 ```

-Until then, we are stuck with the problem of reconstructing 3D objects from 2D image representations by multi-view synchronized recording and camera triangulation.
+Until then, we are stuck with the problem of reconstructing 3D objects from 2D image representations by multi-view synchronized recording and camera **triangulation**.
 Different methods have proved to be successful in computational ethology (see Dunn et al., 2021; Karashchuk et al., 2021).
 But many question remain.
 How many cameras are needed?
 Where to position the different cameras?

 <div><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 56.25%;"><figure style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 56.25%; margin-block-end: 0; margin-block-start: 0; margin-inline-start: 0; margin-inline-end: 0;" ><iframe src="https://media.publit.io/file/Demo-Pigeon-Arena.mp4" scrolling="no" style="border: 0; top: 0; left: 0; width: 100%; height: 100%; position: absolute; overflow:hidden;" allowfullscreen=""></iframe></figure></div></div>